bdoerfchen/webcmd/README.md

 ### Exec Mode

 ### Parameters
-For webcmd, route parameters are the interface between http requests and the executing process.
+For webcmd, route parameters are the interface between HTTP requests and the executing process.
 For a given route, you can define a list of parameters that are used to translate HTTP request input into environment variables - readable by shell scripts and normal executables alike.
 Values can be retrieved from a request's route, query or header.
 Additionally you can define constants that are injected as environment variables as well.

 #### Define Parameter